nathanielgreen/chromebooks_and_linux/README.md

 second) and only require slightly different configuration for some which I'll give a tutorial for here.

+A lot of Linux software and programs, including some of the distributions themselves, are also open source, allowing a lot of control and customisation within your OS.

 ### Package Managers and Homebrew
 <div id='id-packagemanagers' />